halilozel1903/RetrofitApp/README.md

 It is an application that uses the Retrofit library and YouTube Api developed with Kotlin language. <br>

-# What is Retrofit 🤨
+# What is Retrofit? 🤨
 ![Screenshot](retrofit.jpg)
 Retrofit is a network library.
 Its main purpose is to seamlessly receive JSON data over the network.
 Along with receiving JSON data, it can handle all exchanges between an application and a server.